antitoxic/import-single-ts/README.md

 - 💻️ **Node.js REPL** is supported as well
 - ⛔️ Not intended for [`bun`](https://bun.sh/docs/runtime/typescript) —
   TypeScript is supported out of the box in `bun`, no need to use this package.
+- ⛔️ Not intended for `Windows` — it's not tested on `Windows` and I won't be able to dedicate extra time to debug problems there.

 ## Funding ![GitHub Sponsors](https://img.shields.io/github/sponsors/antitoxic)